Saturday, 22 February 2025

 Google is developing rich ongoing notifications for Android, similar to Apple's Live Activities, to offer at-a-glance updates in the status bar.

 Android users may soon benefit from a notification feature similar to Apple’s Live Activities, which offers at-a-glance updates on iPhones.
-According to reports, is developing “Rich Ongoing Notifications” for Android, an advanced notification type allowing apps to display live information in a format similar to Apple’s Live Activities, particularly in the iPhone’s Dynamic Island.
+According to reports, Google is developing “Rich Ongoing Notifications” for Android, an advanced notification type allowing apps to display live information in a format similar to Apple’s Live Activities, particularly in the iPhone’s Dynamic Island.
 This new feature could enhance Android’s current notification system, providing convenient, real-time updates for users directly in the status bar.

-Mishaal Rahman, a journalist with extensive knowledge of Android developments, spotted this feature in the latest Android 15 QPR1 Beta 3 release.
+Mishaal Rahman, a journalist with extensive knowledge of Android software developments, spotted this feature in the latest Android 15 QPR1 Beta 3 release.
 Rahman reports that Google’s new notification approach is designed to show brief, live updates—”chips”—at the top of the screen.
 These chips can display essential details, such as call duration or arrival times, allowing you to see important information without opening the full app.

 How the new notifications could work